 Invest in A Good Quality Storage Container

 Store coffee in an airtight jar with a suction lid.
 This will ensure no drop in quality.
-Make sure the coffee brand you buy your coffee from uses a re-sealable, sturdy packaging.
-This will avoid air getting in.
+Make sure the coffee brand you buy from uses resealable, sturdy packaging.
+This will prevent air from getting in.

 Should I put coffee in the fridge?
 Absolutely not!

 Unfortunately, this is one of those coffee myths which has circulated for a long time.
-When you add coffee into the fridge, it takes on moisture and unpleasant smells from other food products (cheesy coffee No thanks!).
+When you add coffee to the fridge, it absorbs moisture and takes on unpleasant smells from other food products (cheesy coffee, no thanks!).

 It's best to store your ground coffee in a jar inside a cool, dry place away from sunlight.
 Will room temperature affect your coffee?
 Y

 es actually, Sunlight and temperature is another factor to consider when storing coffee correctly.
-When the room temperature changes, your coffee changes density which can have a big impact on the coffee extraction.
+When the room temperature changes, your coffee's density changes, which can have a big impact on coffee extraction.

-In other words, it can ruin the flavour.
-Another reason why storage is such an important part of brewing great coffee at home.
+In other words, it can ruin the flavour—another reason storage is so important for brewing great coffee at home.

 Freshness Tips